a-l-mahdi/ShipQiblahCompass/README.md

 •  Open the .ino file in Arduino IDE, set desire IP for Ethernet Shield and finally uploud .ino File into Arduino Board.

 •  Copy index.htm file into memroy SD card and insert to Ethernet Shield.

+•  Connect Gyro and GPS NMEA 0183 into Arduino Software Serial usind RS422 to TTL converter.

 •  Connect Ethernet Shield to onboard LAN network switch.